 Amidst the tri-state-area, Europa-Park attracts visitors of all ages with more than 100 attractions and shows.
-Whether Iceland, Russia or Spain - in Germany's biggest theme park, 15 European themed areas with typical architecture, gastronomy and vegetation are waiting to be discovered by the visitors.
+Whether Iceland, Austria or Spain - in Germany's biggest theme park, 16 European themed areas with typical architecture, gastronomy and vegetation are waiting to be discovered by the visitors.
 Those who like it fast and furious can get on one of the 13 spectacular roller coasters.
-Since 2019, adventurers can also head for Rulantica - Europa-Park's new indoor water world - with 25 sparkling attractions.
+Since 2019, adventurers can also head for Rulantica - Europa-Park's water world - with over 50 slides and sparkling attractions.
 After an exciting day, the park's six adventure hotels and the Camp Resort invite you to relax.

 Great shows and events

-Rulantica - the new water world of Europa-Park
+Rulantica - the water world of Europa-Park Resort

-Since November 2019, "Rulantica - the new water world of Europa-Park" is waiting in front of Europa-Park's gates.
-An elaborate Nordic theming - based on the Nordic saga around the legendary island "Rulantica" - and 25 exciting water attractions provide an unforgettable adventure for the whole family.
+Since November 2019, "Rulantica - the water world of Europa-Park Resort" is waiting in front of Europa-Park's gates.
+An elaborate Nordic theming - based on the Nordic saga around the legendary island "Rulantica" - and over 50 exciting water attractions and slides provide an unforgettable adventure for the whole family.
 An essential part of the 450,000 square meter resort extension is "Krønasår - The Museum-Hotel".

 From Italy to the Wild West